Tahnee Ahtone

-Tahnee Ahtoneharjo-Growingthunder (also known as Tahnee Ahtone), is a Kiowa beadwork artist, regalia maker, curator, and museum professional of Muscogee and Seminole descent, from Mountain View, Oklahoma.
+Tahnee Ahtone is a Kiowa beadwork artist, regalia maker, curator, and museum professional of Muscogee and Seminole descent, from Mountain View, Oklahoma.
+She became curator of Native American art at the Nelson-Atkins Museum of Art in Kansas City, Missouri in February 2024.

 Background

-Ahtoneharjo-Growingthunder is the daughter of Amos Harjo (Seminole, Muscogee) and Sharron Ahtone Harjo (Kiowa), a respected painter, ledger artist, and educator.
-Her maternal grandparents were Evelyn Tahome and Jacob Ahtone, who served as Kiowa tribal chairman from 1978 to 1980, and as a United States Department of Interior administrator who contributed to the American Indian Religious Freedom Act and the Indian Arts and Craft Act of 1990.
+Tahnee Marie Ahtone Harjo is the daughter of Amos Harjo (Seminole, Muscogee) and Sharron Ahtone Harjo (Kiowa), a painter, ledger artist, and educator.
+She is an enrolled citizen of the Kiowa Indian Tribe of Oklahoma.

+Her maternal grandparents were Evelyn Tahome (Dáu:tsáihè:bà) and Jacob Ahtone, who served as Kiowa tribal chairman from 1978 to 1980, and as a United States Department of Interior administrator who contributed to the American Indian Religious Freedom Act and the Indian Arts and Craft Act of 1990.
 Tahnee is named after her great-aunt who died as a child, Ah-stom-pah Ote, which translates to "The One Chosen to Lead In."
 She is the great-granddaughter of famed lattice cradleboard artists Kiowa captive Millie Durgan, and Tahdo Ahtone.
 The Ahtone family descend from Fort Marion prisoners and Red River War veterans held at St. Augustine, Florida, noted as Kiowa Ledger Art artists.
 After his incarceration from Fort Marion, the family's ancestor, Beahko, was sent to Hampton Institute by Richard Henry Pratt.
 Today, the Ahtone family along with many other Kiowa families hold distinctions as fifth and six generations to obtain advanced and higher education degrees.

 Education

-Ahtoneharjo-Growingthunder earned her museum studies BFA degree in 2015 from the Institute of American Indian Arts in Santa Fe.
+Ahtone earned her museum studies BFA degree in 2015 from the Institute of American Indian Arts in Santa Fe.
 She earned her Master of Liberal Arts degree in museology from Harvard Extension School in Cambridge, Massachusetts.

 Artwork

-A dancer on the powwow circuit, Ahtoneharjo-Growingthunder mastered beadwork and sewing dance regalia.
+A dancer on the powwow circuit, Ahtone mastered beadwork and sewing dance regalia.
 Besides creating regalia for the Native community, she also exhibits at major Native American art events, including Santa Fe Indian Market, the National Museum of the American Indian, the Chickasaw Nation's Artesian Arts Festival, and the Red Earth Festival, where her beadwork has won prizes.
 She is known for figurative work in beadwork.
 Her work has been part of curated art shows, such as Generations (2013) at the Red Earth Center and Current Realities: A Dialogue with the People (2007) at Individual Artists of Oklahoma (IAO) gallery.

+She had a solo exhibition at the Southern Plains Indian Museum in Anadarko, Oklahoma, in 2008.